 In suspected cases of oral cancer as the cause of the bump on the roof of the mouth, expert management by an oral surgeon and an oncologist is required.
 Treatment options include surgery and chemotherapy, surgery and radiotherapy or a combination of the three.
 Also, measures to help quit smoking can also help in its prevention.

-A bump on the roof of your mouth may not be a serious issue but in some cases, it can be an indication that something serious is going on.
-If the swelling does not resolve in a few days or becomes painful, visit your dentist urgently
+A bump on the roof of your mouth may not be a serious issue most times but in some cases, it can be an indication of an underlying problem.
+If the swelling does not resolve in a few days or becomes painful, visit your dentist.